Luisa Neubauer: Gaza war

+Neubauer had earlier separated herself from public statements by the Fridays for Future international board regarding the military action by Israel.
+The board had openly supported Palestinian nationalism and described the bombardment of the Gaza Strip by Israeli forces as "a genocide".
+Speaking on behalf on Fridays for Future Germany, Neubauer told the Deutsche Presse-Agentur that FFF Germany "firmly condemned Hamas terrorism" and stated that the social media managers of FFF's international channels had "improperly used [those] platforms to share disinformation and antisemitism".

 Position and appearances

 Relationship to politics

 Although Neubauer is a member of Alliance 90/The Greens and the Green Youth, she says she does not actively pursue party work.

-At Alliance 90/The Greens policy convention on March 29, 2019, Neubauer gave a speech that was received with much applause.
+At the Alliance 90/The Greens policy convention on 29 March 2019, Neubauer gave a speech that was received with much applause.
 She called for an emissions budget for Germany.
 "If even the Greens can't do that, then I don't know why we're even taking to the streets", Neubauer said.

 Neubauer assessed the 2019 European elections as a key event to motivate the European youth to protect climate.
 According to her, the Grand Coalition failed after the climate strikes began.
 They were postponing the adoption of a climate protection law and were celebrating a coal phase-out that is ten years too late for the climate.

 At the EU summit in Sibiu in May 2019, Neubauer joined other climate activists in meeting Emmanuel Macron and eight other EU leaders.

-In an interview with Tagesthemen (one of Germany's main daily television news magazines) on August 20, 2020, after a meeting with other activists and German Chancellor Angela Merkel, Luisa Neubauer expressed skepticism about the German government's activities to achieve the climate target of 1.5 degrees global warming.
+In an interview with Tagesthemen (one of Germany's main daily television news magazines) on 20 August 2020, after a meeting with other activists and German Chancellor Angela Merkel, Luisa Neubauer expressed skepticism about the German government's activities to achieve the climate target of 1.5 degrees global warming.
 "Who, if not Germany, could lead the way here?"
 She also expressed irritation about the commissioning of new coal-fired power plants.